AMERICAN HISTORY X ANALYSIS

 they’re the fucking enemy.”

-As affected, the brilliant pupil Derek, who had used to honor teachers and experimental literature, the best basketball player in the neighborhood, made his way to a leader of a nationalistic clique and a convicted murderer.
+As affected, the brilliant pupil Derek Vinyard, who had used to honor teachers and experimental literature, the best basketball player in the neighborhood, made his way to the leader of a nationalistic clique and a convicted murderer.
 In this vein, one should pay attention to a short sequence within Cameron’s car, with Derek ready to take over the leadership of a group of local young men, insulted in one way or another.
-At that point in time forged with distorted rhetoric of hatred, Vineyard carries a violently deformed scheme of things toward a group of coevals, who regard Derek as their ‘prince’.
-The offshoots of unwealthy families, self-desolated in personal tragedies, are now cultivated with a crooked alternative to their mediocre life: placing blame on supposed enemies.
-Like generations before them, this dozen of young men prefer to shift the responsibility for their own lives to others, friends or enemies.
-They accuse someone else and not themselves for a low-wage job, the outlook of the neighborhood, and the crime rate: the latter a group provokes in the first hand by harassing a store.
-Later on, Derek would challenge his younger brother to steer away from Seth, whose life would hardly push boundaries of insectology, fast food, and cliched rhetoric.
+Now forged with distorted rhetoric of hatred, Vineyard carries a violently deformed scheme of things toward a group of coevals who regard Derek Vinyard as their ‘prince’.
+The offshoots of unwealthy families, self-destructed in personal tragedies, are now cultivated with a crooked alternative to their mediocre life: placing blame on supposed enemies.
+Like generations before them, this dozen of young men prefer to shift the responsibility for their own lives to others, friends, or enemies.
+They accuse someone else and not themselves of a low-wage job, the outlook of the neighborhood, and the crime rate—the latter a group provokes firsthand by harassing a store.
+Later on, Derek would challenge his younger brother to steer away from Seth, whose life would hardly push the boundaries of insectology, fast food, and cliched rhetoric.
 Seth is also neglected by Cameron.

 There’s nothing funny going on here.